 Amazon advertising continues to be a rising star, growing faster than its rivals, as more ad dollars flow into retail media.
 We expect the new AWS clean rooms (for analysing advertising, sales and marketing data) will give them a greater role in enabling business growth.

-The move into healthcare is a notable inclusion in Andrew Jassay’s earning call signalling the importance of this division to Amazon’s future prosperity.
+The move into healthcare is a notable inclusion in Andrew Jassy’s earning call signalling the importance of this division to Amazon’s future prosperity.
 He mentions the recent launches of Amazon Clinic and RxPass in the context of making Amazon Pharmacy a better way to find, choose and afford to stay healthy.
-Clearly Amazon is comitted to this industry for the long term despite struggling to win customers in the early years.
+Clearly Amazon is committed to this industry for the long term despite struggling to win customers in the early years.

 A notable absence is any mention of Amazon stores and grocery which has been frequently mentioned in previous earnings calls.
 Perhaps any omnichannel expansion is moving down the priority list.